your cart

 In Japan, Christmas Day is not a national holiday; often businesses will remain open as usual, and sometimes even schools.
 The school term tends to finish between the 23 and 26 December, just in time for the New Year’s celebrations to begin.
 However, on the evening of 25 December, there are often parties held for the children which will involve dancing, playing games and eating the Japanese alternative to a Christmas cake!

-In Japan, many people will say "Merii Kurisumasu" (spelt めりーくりすます) to celebrate Christmas Day.
+In Japan, people may say "Merii Kurisumasu" ( めりーくりすます) during the period.
 This is an example of an English loanword, something common across Japanese culture.
-As Christmas is a foreign celebration, Japanese people use the same "Merry Christmas" greeting that we do in the West.
+As Christmas is a foreign celebration, Japanese people use the same "Merry Christmas" greeting that we do in the West but in a way that is more sympathetic to Japanese dialects.

 KFC on Christmas Day